connervieira/Predator/CONFIGURATION.md

 ## Real-time Mode Configuration

-Configuration values in this section are settings specific to real-time mode.
+Configuration values in this section are settings specific to Real-time Mode.

 - `realtime_alpr_enabled`
-    - This setting is a boolean that determines whether or not Predator will run license plate recognition while operating in real-time mode.
+    - This setting is a boolean that determines whether or not Predator will run license plate recognition while operating in Real-time Mode.
     - Under normal circumstances, this should be left as `true`, since it will allow Predator to use it's full functionality.
 However, if you don't want license plate recognition, and only care about some of Predator's other functionality, then license plate recognition can be disabled to save time and improve efficiency.
 - `realtime_alpr_disabled_delay`
     - This setting is used to add an artificial delay when Predator's real-time license plate recogition is disabled.
     - Typically, the license plate recognition process will take at least a second or two, allowing the user to read any on-screen messages before the processing cycle continues.
 This setting allows the user to specify in time, in seconds, that Predator will wait when `realtime_alpr_enabled` is set to `false`.
 - `realtime_output_level`
-    - This setting determines how much information Predator prints to the console while operating in real-time mode.
+    - This setting determines how much information Predator prints to the console while operating in Real-time Mode.
     - This setting has 3 different options.
         - Level "1": Only alerts are displayed.
         - Level "2": Only detections and other important events are displayed.
         - Level "3": All messages are displayed.
 - `clear_between_rounds`
-    - This setting determines whether or not Predator will clear the output screen between analysis rounds during real-time mode.
+    - This setting determines whether or not Predator will clear the output screen between analysis rounds during Real-time Mode.
 - `delay_between_rounds`
     - This setting changes how long Predator will wait in between analysis rounds.
     - This should usually be set to something very short, in order to allow Predator to process as much data as possible.
 However, there might be some cases in which it makes sense to slow down the process to allow the user to see what's happening.